Not Convinced Stress Is a Necessity? Try a Relaxed Lifestyle

 7. Balance solitude with companionship

-If you want to pursuit a more relaxed lifestyle, you should recognize how much time you need to be with others and by yourself to feel good, to thrive.
-It is a very personal matter.
+If you want to pursue a more relaxed lifestyle, you should recognize how much time you need to be with others and by yourself to feel good, to thrive.
+This is a very personal matter.
 Be honest with yourself and make sure you know what works for you.

 Don't waste too much of yourself if you gain strength, energy, and peace of mind while alone.
 On the other hand, don't spend too much time alone either, as we all need some good company to share our experiences and restart our thoughts.
 Find your own balance.